quickpose/FitCount/README.md

-#  FitCounter by QuickPose.ai
+#  FitCount by QuickPose.ai

 This project provides the end-to-end demo solution for an AR/AI fitness iOS app.
 FitCounter is based on the [QuickPose.ai](https://QuickPose.ai) SDK.

-Try the **TestFlight version of the FitCounter app**: https://testflight.apple.com/join/4fDEDysS.
+Try the **TestFlight version of the FitCount app**: https://testflight.apple.com/join/4fDEDysS.

 ## How to run the project
 1. Clone the repository.